25 Family Fun Ideas to Enjoy with Your Tweens and Teens This Christmas

 Tis the season to be jolly, and yes with your adolescent too!

-As we count down the days to Christmas, less than a week!
-I thought it would be fun to ask other moms from my Moms of Tweens and Teens community (join here!) to share what traditions and fun activities they enjoy over the holidays with their families.
+As we count down the days to Christmas, I thought it would be fun to ask other moms from my Moms of Tweens and Teens community (join here!) to share what traditions and fun activities they enjoy over the holidays with their families.

 One of my main goals every Christmas is to find one or two activities that create a little laughter and that my family can enjoy together.